 Join the ACTION Campaign Monthly Call--New Zoom Details!

-The ACTION Campaign monthly call will be held on Friday, October 7 at 2:00 PM ET.
-As a reminder, new Zoom call information was shared in September for calls moving forward, which is included below.
+The ACTION Campaign monthly call will be held on Friday, September 9 at 2:00 PM ET.
+The new Zoom call information for calls moving forward is included below.

 Join Zoom Meeting: